 Important Pests of Ornamental Aspen

-Fred A. Baker, Forest Pathologist • Diane G. Alston, Entomologist • Claudia Nischwitz, Plant Pathologist
+Fred A. Baker, Forest Pathologist • Diane G. Alston, Entomologist (No longer at USU) • Claudia Nischwitz, Plant Pathologist

 Aspens are one of the more popular forest trees in the Intermountain West.
 They add a brilliant yellow glow to the collage of fall colors.
 In an attempt to enjoy these beautiful trees around the home environment, many well-intentioned homeowners purchase or otherwise acquire aspens and transplant them into their landscapes.
 Unfortunately, aspens are not adapted to the environmental conditions of the valleys, and many problems develop.

 Aspens are members of the willow family and in the genus Populus.
 The aspen in the Intermountain West is the quaking aspen, given its name because its leaves quake or tremble in the slightest breeze.
 This tree grows best in the Rocky Mountains above 7,000 feet elevation, where temperature and moisture conditions are favorable for aspen.
 Aspens are usually found in groups of genetically identical individuals, called clones.
 Clones form because aspens reproduce by suckering (sprouting) from roots.
 As the stems age, they decline and eventually die, and they are replaced by suckers from their root systems.
 Aspens are short lived; even under optimal conditions, aspen trees rarely live longer than 100 years.